AlexandreFenyo/net-monitor/README.md

 ### full example

-Here is an example of a configuration object used to manage both of the charts myChart1 and myChart2 (see before):
+Here is an example of a configuration object used to manage both of the charts myChart1 and myChart2 we have talked about before:

 ````html
 var charts = {